Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Alice joins a bizarre tea party with the March Hare, the Hatter, and the Dormouse.

-The conversation is nonsensical, featuring a riddle without an answer and a discussion about “Time” refusing to move beyond six o’clock.
+The conversation is full of absurdity.
+They ask a riddle with no answer and talk about “Time” stopping at six o’clock.

-Frustrated by the others’ absurd remarks and lack of civility, Alice leaves the tea party in disgust.
-She soon discovers a door in a tree, which leads her back to the hall of locked doors that leads to the garden she wanted to visit when she first entered Wonderland.
+Tired of the rude and silly talk, Alice leaves the tea party.
+She finds a door in a tree that takes her back to the hall of locked doors.
+It finally leads to the garden she saw at the start of her journey.

 Chapter 8: The Queen’s Croquet-Ground